elbertcastaneda/sudoku-cleancode/README.md

 ## Introduce ComplexSudokuError

 Ok, another return code can be replaced with an error.
 If the program cannot do anything with a table, then it should exit with a message that sudoku is too complex.
 Here we can introduce ComplexSudokuError instead of the return code.
 Comments are not needed anymore.

+---

+## Missing Rename

+Oops, retCode is not a return code anymore.
+It is some kind of solvedCell now.